 As stated in the City of Annapolis Code 22.02.010, the purpose of testing for and certification of Adequate Public Facilities are to:

 - Assure that development and redevelopment occurs in concert with the Capital Improvement Program and will enable the City to provide adequate public facilities in a timely manner and achieve the growth objectives of the Comprehensive Plan as defined in Title 21.

 - Assure that proposed development protects the public health and safety, promotes the general welfare of the community, and conserves the environment.

 - Assure that proposed development fits harmoniously into the fabric of the community.

 - Encourage new development to occur in areas of the City where public facilities are being provided.

 - Additionally, adequacy standards should be achievable within a six-year time-frame and the annual Capital Improvement

 There are no exemptions.

-Mitigation consists of the construction or funding of improvements to offsite facilities by a developer that increase capacity or safety on each facility that is below the minimum standard in the study impact area so that the capacity or safety of the facility after construction of the development will be equal to or greater than if the development had not been developed.
+Mitigation consists of the construction or funding of improvements to onsite or offsite public facilities by an applicant that increase capacity or safety on each public facility that is below the minimum standard so that the capacity or safety of the facility after mitigation will be equal to or greater than if the proposed project had not been developed.